gphorvath/Dice-Game/README.md

 # Dice-Game
 This repo serves as the release branch for my personal game development project (Dice Puzzle Adventure).

+This is a slightly updated version of my [itch.io](https://game-shenanigans.itch.io/dice-puzzle-adventure) release that was a game jam submission for [Games Plus Jam 2022](https://itch.io/jam/gamesplusjam2022).

 Written in C# using Unity.
-Not current intended for mobile play.
+Not intended for mobile play.

+:warning: No updates are planned for this game at this time. :warning:

 [Click here to play!
 (Will make sound!)](https://gphorvath.github.io/Dice-Game/).